What every teacher should know

 Model fluent reading, then have students reread the text on their own

 By listening to good models of fluent reading, students learn how a reader's voice can help written text make sense.
 Read aloud daily to your students.
-By reading effortlessly and with expression, you are modeling for your students how a fluent reader sounds during reading.
+By reading effortlessly and with expression, we are modeling for our students how a fluent reader sounds during reading.

 After you model how to read the text, you must have the students reread it.
 By doing this, the students are engaging in repeated reading.
 Usually, having students read a text four times is sufficient to improve fluency.
 Remember, however, that instructional time is limited, and it is the actual time that students are actively engaged in reading that produces reading gains.